emaslvcc/JavaCraft/README.md

 kwiatuszki
 garnek

 JavaCraft is a (*relatively*) complex Java program that brings together over 35 functions to create a diverse gameplay experience.
-This task is your chance to understand the core functionalities of JavaCraft, putting them together to form the game's overarching structure.
+This task is your chance to understand the core functionalities of JavaCraft, putting them together to form the game's overarching structure. random test phrase.

 #### Sub-Tasks